-Now of course analytic is given a more specialised meaning in Mathematics as for example in referring to analytic functions (containing an infinite number of terms).
+Now, as we know, analytic is given a more specialised meaning in Mathematics as for example in reference to analytic functions (containing an infinite number of terms).

 However I typically use the term in a much broader sense to refer to the standard mathematical practice, whereby the whole in any context is quantitatively reduced to its component parts.
 So in this context, for example, when one maintains that 2 = 1 + 1, the “whole” number 2 is expressed as the quantitative sum of its part members (1 and 1).

-So though analytic in the sense that I customarily employ necessarily includes the more specialised mathematical definition of analytic, it conveys a much wider meaning (referring universally to present accepted mathematical interpretation).
+Thus though analytic - in the sense that I customarily employ - necessarily includes the more specialised mathematical definition of analytic, it conveys a much wider meaning (referring universally to present accepted mathematical interpretation).

-Remarkably however, all mathematical symbols can be equally given an equally important holistic meaning.
+Remarkably however, all mathematical symbols can be equally given an important holistic meaning.